thephpleague/csv/docs/9.0/reader/index.md

 <p class="message-info">New since version <code>9.4.0</code></p>

-By default the CSV document normalization removes empty records.
-But you can control the presence of such records using the following methods:
+By default, the CSV document normalization removes empty records, but you can control the presence of such records using the following methods:

 ```php
 Reader::skipEmptyRecords(): self;